Why spaces are the foundation of Qaxa

 Create a space

 Pick a name.
-Add people — or don’t.
-Invite up to 50 collaborators, or keep it all to yourself.
-Either way, the space stays private until you decide to share.
+Invite up to 50 collaborators, or keep it entirely to yourself.
+Until you invite someone, the Space is a private vault.

 Bring in the people you trust.
-Once they join, they’ll see everything in the space — even what came before.
-No noise, no public links — just private, encrypted collaboration.
+Once they join, they see the full history of that Space.
+No noise, no public links—just a private, encrypted environment for collaboration.

-You’ll see when something happens — a new message, task, note, or file.
-A subtle red dot appears next to the space name in your sidebar
+You’ll see when something happens—a new message, task, note, or file.
+A subtle red dot appears next to the space name in your sidebar.
+No spammy popups.
+No flying banners.
+Just a signal that waits for you.

+Total compartmentalization.
 It’s private.
 It’s flexible.
-And it stays simple.
 You choose the tools.
 You choose the people.
 You choose the flow.

 What’s next

-We’re exploring even more controls — like custom roles, space themes, and optional visibility settings.
-But one thing’s locked: Spaces are yours, not ours.
-And that’s how it should be.
+We’re exploring granular controls: custom roles, themes, and read-only modes.
+But the core principle is locked: Spaces are yours, not ours.

 Keep reading the blog